 Google Adwords (Display & Search)

-Google has a display network called Double Click that allows for marketers to serve display ads to people across their millions of network websites and mobile apps.
+Google has a display network called Double Click that allows marketers to serve display ads to people across their millions of network websites and mobile apps.

 We invariably recommend Google Display given its vast reach and targeting capabilities.
-Also, if you have Google Analytics installed on your website, you can develop a site retargeting audience in Google Analytics platform, and pull it directly into your Google Adwords campaigns for both the display network and even the search network.
+Also, if you have Google Analytics installed on your website, you can develop a retargeting audience in the Google Analytics platform, and pull it directly into your Google Adwords campaigns for both the display network and even the search network.

 Yes….you can even create a retargeting campaign and pull your audience into your search campaigns (RSLA) and reach those users who conduct another search on Google again who visited your website.

-Programmatic Display (Site Retargeting)
+Programmatic Display Ads

 YouTube

-YouTube falls within the Google family, so if you want to leverage a different medium to capture the audience that goes to your website but reach them with video instead of static ads, YoutTube can help you accomplish that.
+YouTube falls within the Google family, so if you want to leverage a different medium to capture the audience that goes to your website but reach them with video instead of static ads, YouTube can help you accomplish that.

-Facebook and Instagram is effectively one platform, but you can advertise across each one separately.
-Having a site retargeting campaign on Facebook and Instagram is prudent given the various types of site retargeting options available on their network and of course the 1.8 Billion users on Facebook & Instagram.
-We leverage Facebook and Instagram for 3 types of site retargeting campaigns including Lead Forms, Link Clicks (Generating Direct Traffic To Our Website), and Video Views.
-Depending on your goals, you may decide to use one or even all of them.
+Instagram and Facebook retargeting campaigns are effectively one platform, but you can advertise across each one separately.
+Having a website retargeting campaign on Facebook and Instagram is prudent given the various types of website retargeting options available on their network, and, of course, the 1.8 Billion users on Facebook & Instagram.

-You can also leverage the Facebook Platform for dynamic retargeting, allowing you to serve very specific creative and Ads to people based on the individual landing page that person visited on your website.
-This is great for product and e-commerce companies with 100’s of products or physical store locations with product inventory feeds.
+This is great for product and e-commerce companies with hundreds of products or physical store locations with product inventory feeds.
 This also personalizes the experience and improves the chances of a purchase and lead capture via your website again.

 Another tried and true favorite, we love LinkedIn as it’s turned into the highest engagement of audiences after we retarget our website visitors on LinkedIn.
 LinkedIn has over 570 million users and is the best platform for B2B advertising.

-You typically have to build up an audience over 1,000 people before the LinkedIn pixel officially kicks in, but consumers similar to Twitter are impressed after receiving a LinkedIn message or display ad via the LinkedIn platform.
+You typically have to build up an audience of over 1,000 people before the LinkedIn pixel officially kicks in, but consumers similar to Twitter are impressed after receiving a LinkedIn message or display ad via the LinkedIn platform.

 Maybe Direct Mail